eskpetri/ContactsGroupAPI/README.md

 Goto project directory with terminal and type dotnet run.<br/>

+## Postman testing while developing
+Exporteted file from Postman ContactGroups.postman_collection.json needs environmental variable to server({{baseurl}}) ie after deploying to heroku or azure you can switch variable from localhost to heroku url.

 ## Increase security by implementing these steps (not implemented in this project)

 Follow good security practices. ie Don't hide your frontdoor key under the Wellcome carpet.